Gear Up for Teacher Appreciation Week May 4 to 8

 - Send in donations

 - Help with the newsletter, social media or communications

-You can find more ideas for parent engagement from fellow teachers using the NEA’s Works4Me resource library.
+You can find more ideas for parent engagement from fellow teachers using the NEA’s Works4Me tools and tips library.

 Go for That Master’s Degree

 There’s high demand for teachers with advanced degrees, and it can often mean a decent bump in pay.
 Plus, you might be able to get tuition assistance or reimbursement from your school or school board.
 Another plus—online degree options are becoming increasingly available and popular, allowing you to study on your own schedule.

 Between classroom time, grading papers, preparing lessons, heading school activities, and conferring with parents, teachers are busy well beyond the standard eight-hour workday.
 According to data from the NEA,teachers work an average of 52 hours a week, including 22 hours preparing for classes and grading student work.

 With a schedule like that, self-care is a must for anyone.
 And while squeezing in time for yourself might seem next to impossible, it’s worth making it a priority.
 It can boost your mood, focus, and overall teaching performance.
 You’ll know best how to recharge, but here are some ideas that people find relaxing and refreshing:

 - Talk to a friend or family member

 - Keep a journal